jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 Big O notation is an **approximation** of the running time, not a calculation of every little thing that affects how long it actually takes for the computation to run.

 ## Recap

+In this chapter we covered the built-in collection types in JavaScript: Maps, Sets, and Arrays.
+We also introduced iterable objects, explained variadic functions, and learned about linear time algorithms.

+The next chapter is our first project!
+We're going to build an old school text-based adventure game you can play in your console.

+I hope you're as excited as I am!

 ## Exercises